 The benefits of Portable Gas Grills include easier cleanup (no ash from coals), convenient temperature regulation with control knobs, and the ease of startup.
 Many have push-button automatic starters, or you can go “old-school” and use matches or lighters.

 But what about safety?

-Using gas grills is safer than ever according to the Hearth, Patio & Barbecue Association because only cylinders that have a mandatory overfill prevention device (OPD) can be refilled or exchanged for refilled bottles.
+Using portable gas grills is safer than ever according to the Hearth, Patio & Barbecue Association because only cylinders that have a mandatory overfill prevention device (OPD) can be refilled or exchanged for refilled bottles.
 This means that cylinders are only filled to about 80%.
 You’re not being shorted or cheated out of a full bottle.
 This allows expansion room when temperatures rise, so the gas isn’t unintentionally being released into the air, thus reducing accidental fire risks.

 Adds a unique taste to any food if correctly lit.
 If not, no one likes the taste of charcoal lighter fluid.
 Some of the benefits of charcoal include:

 - Readily available in most cities/towns

 - Some are “instant-light” – where you burn the bag and all (prepared with a quick-lighting agent for your convenience)

 - Reasonably budget-friendly, and for intermittent use, you won’t have to store supplies

 - Charcoal doesn’t necessarily require lighter fluid.
 Charcoal chimney starters are a quick and efficient way to start them once you get the hang of it